Feeding Pets Live Food Is Cruelty

 Do Animals Enjoy Killing?

 Animals in the wild must kill to obtain their nutrition, but does this equate to enjoyment?
-Yes and no; animals need an outlet for their energy, but it absolutely doesn’t need to be taken out on a live animal.
-I’m sure domesticated cats achieve great fun when torturing their prey, but the same level of enjoyment can be achieved with an unfeeling plastic mouse attached to a piece of string—this is hardly a tremendous inconvenience to the pet owner.
+Yes and no; animals need an outlet for their energy, but that absolutely doesn’t need to be taken out on a live animal.
+Domesticated cats likely have 'fun' when torturing their prey, but the same level of enjoyment can be achieved with an unfeeling plastic mouse attached to a piece of string or a treat dispensing toy—this is hardly a tremendous inconvenience to the pet owner.

 Dogs possess chase instincts that are retained from the prey drive of their ancestors, and a ball and a non-lazy owner will suffice over a living rabbit.
 Perhaps a living animal to play with will occasionally be a tad more exciting for some animals, but does this justify ignoring the welfare of the animal you are feeding it?
 It does not begin to approach ‘cruelty’ to disappoint an animal by disallowing them to kill, but causing the prey to suffer DOES.

-It confounds me how basic ethical standards evaporate when it comes to the welfare of the prey.
-Even seemingly decent people are willing to forfeit a painless death for an animal in the name of their pet’s ‘playtime’.
+It's confounding how basic ethical standards evaporate when it comes to the welfare of the prey animal.
+Even seemingly decent people are willing to forgo a painless or less painful death for an animal in the name of their pet’s enjoyment.
 This just adds insult to injury when it comes to the questionable status of captive animal ethics.
-If animal rights groups ever had a good reason to be anti-pet ownership, they can start with people’s attitudes regarding live feedings.
-Perhaps it would be easier for most people to see the horror of live feeding if it was done with puppies and kittens to zoo tigers.
-In actual cases, some people have purchased free dogs and cats to feed to their pet snakes.
+If animal rights groups ever had a good reason to be anti-pet ownership, they can start with the attitudes some have regarding live feedings.
+Perhaps it would be easier for most people to see the horror of live feeding if it were done with puppies and kittens.
+Unfortunately, this sometimes becomes a reality.

-If baby large pythons refuse to take dead food, don’t shrug you shoulders and submit to feeding them live for the rest of their lives.
+If your pet (usually a snake) refuses to eat non-living prey, it might become necessary to feed live, but do not give up permanently.
 It’s your responsibility as a pet owner to continue the process of trying to get the animal to convert.
-Aside from the welfare of the prey, if you take no initiative to get a baby ball python to eat dead food, once the animal reaches an adult size you will be dealing with live rats.
-Live rats can maim a snake even if you are watching the entire time.
-Is laziness worth this?
+Aside from the welfare of the prey, if you take no initiative to get the animal to eat dead food, in the case of snakes, once they reach an adult size you will be required to feed larger prey that are usually rats.
+Live rats can be good fighters and can maim a snake even if you are watching the entire time.

 Don't Reptiles Enjoy Killing?

-Some people are concerned that the methods used by most frozen rodent dealers are inhumane, based on some studies that challenge whether or not CO2 methods of euthanasia are pain-free.
-If it is you're actually, truthful belief (not wishful thinking to suit your own entertainment desires) that strangulation by snake/bite to the carotid artery/ ect. is a more desirable death than some of the listed effects of CO2, that is more understandable.
-However, I strongly doubt that any person, if forced to choose, would opt for a wild animal death over that of a gas that causes asphyxiation of the brain (and whatever other unforeseen circumstances this may lead to).
-There is also the option of pre-killing the animal yourself in the method you deem the most suitable.
+Some people are concerned that the methods used by most frozen rodent dealers are inhumane, sometimes based on some studies that challenge whether or not CO2 methods of euthanasia are pain-free.
+If it is your actual belief (not wishful thinking to suit your own desires) that death by snake is a more humane death than some of the listed effects of CO2, that is understandable.
+There is evidence constrictor snakes cause their prey to lose consciousness rapidly and in some of these cases, it can be potentially acceptable.

 Insects/Arthropod Live Prey